crate/cloud-tutorials/docs/cloud-monitoring.rst

 Cloud Monitoring
 ================

-This tutorial shows a way to monitor your CrateDB Cloud clusters using the CrateDB Cloud API.
+This tutorial demonstrates how you can monitor your CrateDB Cloud CrateDB Cloud API.

 The visualization tool `Grafana`_ is used with `Prometheus`_ to